ColinDuquesnoy/QDarkStyleSheet/CONTRIBUTING.rst

 -  `QMainWindow <http://doc.qt.io/qt-5/qmainwindow.html>`__
 -  `References <http://doc.qt.io/qt-5/stylesheet.html>`__

 Create good palettes with these tools.
-For example, on paletton, choose three colors from grayish light (foreground), grayish dark (background) and three more colorful colors (selection).
+For example, on Paletton, choose three colors from grayish light (foreground), grayish dark (background) and three more colorful colors (selection).
 Grayish colors have a little bit of the main color, so it is nice to change it if you change the main